Every Student Succeeding

 Their success is our success; their powerful stories are our inspiration.

 Each year, ACSA recognizes 19 pre-K-adult students, one from each geographic region, as well as two California adult education students, for overcoming the odds and achieving success.

 Students are honored at ACSA's Leadership Summit Every Student Succeeding Luncheon in November, as well as at various regional events.

-In 2021, the ESS luncheon is scheduled for Thursday, Nov.
+In 2021, the ESS presentation is scheduled for Thursday, Nov.
 4 at the Hilton Union Square in San Francisco.
-Due to uncertainty around COVID-19 restrictions this coming fall, recognition may be a virtual event.
 We will post more information as it becomes available.

 ACSA will actively publicize award recipients through the news media, and ACSA's website, publications and social media channels.

 Purpose.
 The purpose of this award is to honor students at all grade levels (pre-K to adult education) who have succeeded against all odds, beyond expectations or simply won the hearts of the administrators and other educators who helped them achieve their goals.
 One student from each region will be honored.